-Those who follow my posts, training and webinars know that I am a big advocate of file organization via metadata.
-Metadata is great once it has being pre-defined for your users.
+Those who follow my posts, training, and webinars know that I am a big advocate of file organization via metadata.
+Metadata is great once it has been pre-defined for your users.
 For those who are new to the whole concept of SharePoint Metadata, it might be quite a challenge to come up with metadata properties (site columns) as well as tags/labels themselves.
-There are few techniques that can help you define metadata, but today I want to explain the easiest of them all.
+There are a few techniques that can help you define metadata, but today I want to explain the easiest of them all.
 The functionality I will talk about today is called SharePoint Enterprise Keywords.

 What are Enterprise Keywords in SharePoint?

-When you set up metadata the “usual way”, you create columns at list or library level and define your tags/values either via Column Choice drop-down or via Term Store.
+When you set up metadata the “usual way,” you create columns at list or library level and define your tags/values either via Column Choice drop-down or via Term Store.
 One major prerequisite for this approach is that you must know which metadata columns and values to define.
-For example, if you are creating a list of categories to organize your company forms/templates, you need to know what these categories are, ahead of the configuration (i.e. medical, financial, etc.).
+For example, if you are creating a list of categories to organize your company forms/templates, you need to know what these categories are, ahead of the configuration (i.e., medical, financial, etc.).

 What if you don’t exactly know how you will organize those templates or don’t know what the drop-down choices should be?
 You can obviously carry your team through business requirements gathering sessions.
-This might not be always an option.
+This might not always be an option.
 Luckily, there is another, less invasive technique.
 Let me explain.

 How to setup Enterprise Keywords in SharePoint